HewlettPackard/swarm-learning/docs/FAQ.md

 ## How do you run Swarm Learning on CPU?

 When you start the Swarm Learning nodes by running ``swarm-learning/bin/run-sl``, to use only the CPU for these nodes, ***do not*** specify the --gpu parameter while invoking the script.
-The other swarm learning components like Swarm Network, License server, and SPIRE server always run on the
+The other swarm learning components like Swarm Network, Swarm Learning Command Interface, License server, and SPIRE server always run on the CPU.
-CPU.
 Use ``swarm-learning/bin/run-sl --help`` to get details.

 ## How do you run Swarm Learning on GPU?

 Only the Swarm Learning nodes can run on GPUs.
-The license server, SPIRE server, and Swarm Network nodes utilize only the CPUs.
+The license server, SPIRE server, Swarm Learning Command Interface and Swarm Network nodes utilize only the CPUs.

 Start the Swarm Learning nodes by running ``swarm-learning/bin/run-sl``.
 To make these nodes utilize the GPUs on the host system, specify the --gpu parameter, with the set of GPUs to use as a value, while invoking the script.
 The set of GPUs to use can be specified by either a